Traffic Processing Overview

 Filter rules are part of service configurations.
-They allow you to instruct the SCE platform to ignore some types of flow (based on the flow's Layer 3 and Layer 4 properties) and to transmit the flows unchanged.
+Filter rules allow you to instruct the Cisco SCE platform to ignore some types of flow (based on the Layer 3 and Layer 4 properties of the flow) and to transmit the flows unchanged.

-•Bypass—The SCE platform passes the traffic flow to its transmit queues without generating any RDRs (the flow will not appear in records generated for analysis purposes) and without enforcing any service configuration rules.
+•Bypass—The Cisco SCE platform passes the traffic flow to its transmit queues without generating any RDRs (the flow does not appear in records generated for analysis purposes) and without enforcing any service configuration rules.

 •Quick forward—A flow filter rule action whose aim is to ensure low latency for delay sensitive flows.
 The packets of quick-forwarded flows are duplicated and sent through different paths: one copy goes directly to the transmit queue and thus suffers only a minimal delay, the other copy goes through the normal packet path.

 A filter rule can also set the DSCP ToS value of the filtered traffic.
 See "DSCP ToS Marking" section.

 It is recommended that you add filter rules for OSS protocols (such as DHCP) and routing protocols (such as BGP) that might traverse the Cisco SCE platform.
 These protocols usually should not be affected by policy enforcement, and their low volume makes them insignificant for reporting.

 A number of filter rules are included in the default service configuration.